Arthur Dunn: Education

-Dunn, son of a Cambridge University mathematics professor, was educated at Eton College, then entered Trinity College, Cambridge in 1880, graduating B.A. in 1884, and M.A. in 1887.
+Dunn was born in Whitby, Yorkshire on 12 August 1860, the son of a Cambridge University mathematics professor.
+He was educated at Eton College, then entered Trinity College, Cambridge in 1880, graduating B.A. in 1884, and M.A. in 1887.

 Football career

 Dunn played football for Eton College, and was a Cambridge University football blue in 1883 and 1884.

 C.W.
 Alcock described Dunn, who usually played inside-left as "A good centreforward, rather light, but has plenty of pluck, and is a sure shot at goal", and "has great pace, and both dribbles and middles well".
 Later in his playing career he moved into defence, appearing as right-back at both his England international appearances in 1892.